 - Neoprene socks attached

-- Bell style latex wrist seals
+- Bell-style latex wrist seals

 The Pinnacle Liberator from the House of Pinnacle Aquatics is an ultra-durable, lightweight, and self-donning drysuit.
 It comes with attached neoprene socks.
-The Bell style wrist seal is made out of latex and it fits every diver without needing to be trimmed down.
+The Bell-style wrist seal is made out of latex and it fits every diver without needing to be trimmed down.

-The suit comes with suspenders and inflator hose to better help the influx and outflux of air.
-Si-Tech low profile 360° inflation and exhaust valves are given to the drysuit to ensure higher flow of air.
+The suit comes with suspenders and an inflator hose to better help the influx and outflux of air.
+Si-Tech low profile 360° inflation and exhaust valves are given to the drysuit to ensure a higher flow of air.

 These all come together to give you a fantastic diving experience.
 The drysuit comes with a backpack that can accommodate the drysuit as well as the add-ons.